What is Intermittent Fasting? A Beginner’s Guide to Time-Restricted Eating

 Does not follow intuitive eating

 Intermittent fasting does promote some hormonal changes in the body.
-According to a study in the Public Library of Science journal, individuals who fasted during Ramadan experienced a decrease in the hunger and fullness hormones called leptin and ghrelin.
+According to research, individuals who fasted during Ramadan experienced a decrease in the hunger and fullness hormones called leptin and ghrelin.

 Therefore, a significant downside of intermittent fasting is that it goes against intuitive eating, which is the process of listening to your body’s natural hunger and fullness cues to dictate when and how much to eat.